 Stage 4 Should you remain dissatisfied with the outcome of our final decision, you may lodge an appeal to Matthew Lee, via [email protected].
 Matthew Lee will consider the existing information relating to your complaint, who may consider it necessary to undertake further investigations.
 We shall write to you within 28 days of receiving your request to appeal, confirming our position.

 Stage 5 We have eight weeks to consider your complaint.
 Following our final response, if your complaint is not resolved to your satisfaction you have the right to complain to the Legal Ombudsman.

-Normally, you will need to bring a complaint to the Legal Ombudsman within six years of receiving a final written response from us, or three years of you finding out there was a problem with the service your received, otherwise they may refuse to deal with your complaint.
+Normally, you will need to bring a complaint to the Legal Ombudsman within 1 year from the date of the problem happening or within 1 year from when you should have realised that there was cause for a complain, otherwise they may refuse to deal with your complaint.

 The Legal Ombudsman cannot deal with all complaints and will only deal with complaints from members of the public, certain very small businesses, charities, clubs and trusts.
 The Legal Ombudsman will tell you whether they are able to deal with your complaint.
 If we are unable to meet any of the timescales noted above, we will let you know and explain why.